KDL-umass/xai-interventional-robustness/README.md

 Error: `RuntimeError: CUDA driver initialization failed, you might not have a CUDA gpu.` Repeat as necessary until 11 agents are successfuly training.

 Don't worry if there are `rm: missing operand.
 Try 'rm --help' for more information.` errors in the `*.err` files, this is expected and not a problem.
+It's clearing out unused data so we don't run out of storage.

 Sometimes there are CUDA errors unless you run this command from an interactive node:
 ```bash